iRNA-COSI/APAeval/summary_workflows/identification/I2_benchmark/I2_benchmark_specification.md

 1. Poly(A) sites identified based on simulated RNAseq data using the benchmarked tool
 2. Ground truth: Poly(A) sites of transcripts used to simulate RNAseq reads

+Calculating proportion of identified PAS assigned to different genomic features:

+1. Poly(A) sites identified based on RNAseq data using the benchmarked tool
+2. GTF file with genome annotation

 ### Metrics:

 Based on the input data the following metrics are computed: